Data Standardization to Improve Your Hotel's Operations

 Using data standardization could mean you treat all your guests the same.
 This is not the case.
 Data standardization means the data is in a common format and does not mean you can’t use that information to provide personalized service.

-How to Standardize your Data
+How to Standardize Your Data

 1. Carry out an Audit